 Directional Movement Index — DMI

-+DM measures upward movement in price over time. — DM measures downward movement in price over time.
+The Directional Movement Index (DMI) determines the strength of any upward or downward trends present in the market.
+It consists of the following four lines:+DM measures upward movement in price over time. — DM measures downward movement in price over time.
 DX measures the overall direction of movement (whether up/down) in price over time.
 ADX measures the average direction of movement (up/down) in price over time.
 In effect it is the average

 of the DX.